jfsalzmann/jfsalzmann.github.io/_pages/about.md

 Please see my <a href="/cv">Academic CV</a> and my <a href="/projects">Recent Projects</a>.

 ### Abstract
 I'm a passionate Bayesian modeller fascinated by complex social phenomena and their non-linear dynamics.
-I combine probabilistic methods with solid social science theory to study emergent societal change and the behaviours that underlie it.
+I combine probabilistic methods with solid social science theory to study emergent societal change through the processes and behaviours that underlie it.

 ### Research Areas of Interest

 - Electoral behaviour, public opinion dynamics
-- Collective action, preference aggregation
+- Collective action, preferences and choice
 - Social movements & networks, social influence
 - Diffusion of information, norms, behaviours
 - Climate change attitudes, social tipping processes